 One of the crazier things a Connecticut Homeowner can endure is a mid-summer hail storm.
 You’d never think to see ice falling from the sky in early July but that’s exactly what a hail storm is and it can be as damaging as it is surprising.
 When this happens, you need a Hail Damage Inspection.

 The first step after evaluating your family and pets for injury and inspecting your vehicles and grounds for damage is to turn to the roof of your home.
-You need to examine your roof for both obvious but also Hail Damage to a Connecticut Roofsomewhat hidden issues: damage from hail to a roof can be stealthy and invisible from the ground.
+You need to examine your roof for both obvious but also somewhat hidden issues: damage from hail to a roof can be stealthy and invisible from the ground.

 If you’ve witnessed golf ball-sized hail or larger, you will no doubt see obvious signs of damage and destruction to the siding, gutters, or windows of your home.
 In these situations, there is little doubt that the roof of your home has also experienced some level of damage.